Ez2Raven/blog/_pages/cv.md

 #### Main Responsibilities
 * Liaise with product principals to propose a real-time data transformation solution using Confluent Kafka to support the coexistence of legacy and greenfield software.
-* Lead the technical efforts to modernize a legacy C# reporting module to a hybrid cloud Java reporting solution
+* Lead the technical efforts to modernize a legacy C# reporting module to a hybrid cloud Java reporting solution.
-* Address cross cutting architectural concerns and document the rationales for aforementioned hybrid cloud reporting solution
+* Address cross cutting architectural concerns and document the rationales for aforementioned hybrid cloud reporting solution.
-* Responsible for the adoption and implementation of Atlassian products to help teams work smarter together
+* Responsible for the adoption and implementation of Atlassian products to help teams work smarter together.

 #### Software Engineering
 * Conduct technical interviews for .NET developers.
 * Technical owner and administrator for on-premise Atlassian suite.
-* Construct documentation templates to transfer software knowledge using Atlassian Confluence
+* Construct documentation templates to transfer software knowledge using Atlassian Confluence.

 #### Software Infrastructure
-* Administrate linux servers
+* Administrate linux servers.
-* Operate Alibaba Kubernates
+* Operate Alibaba Kubernates.

 #### Automation
 * Reduce human error and time to deploy applications in a sanctioned production environment through powershell scripting.